On the relation between the subadditivity cone and the quantum entropy cone: Introduction

 A class of particular interest for us is that of \textit{geometric states} in quantum gravity, in the context of gauge/gravity duality \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
 More precisely, by a geometric state we mean a state of a holographic conformal field theory which describes a classical bulk geometry.
 In this context, the von Neumann entropy can be computed using the HRRT prescription \cite{Ryu:2006bv,Hubeny:2007xt}, and has likewise been shown to satisfy new inequalities specific to this class.
 The first of such \textit{holographic entropy inequalities}, known as \textit{monogamy of mutual information}, was found in \cite{Hayden:2011ag}, while a systematic search for new inequalities was started in \cite{Bao:2015bfa}.
 In particular, it was shown in \cite{hayden2016holographic} that this class of states satisfies all stabilizer entropy inequalities.

 Drawing on the ideas of \cite{Hubeny:2018trv,Hubeny:2018ijt}, some of the authors argued in the recent work \cite{Hernandez-Cuenca:2022pst} that all holographic entropy inequalities can be derived from the solution of a conceptually simpler problem, dubbed the \textit{holographic marginal independence problem} (HMIP).
 This is the holographic version of the general \textit{quantum marginal independence problem} (QMIP) introduced in \cite{Hernandez-Cuenca:2019jpv} for arbitrary quantum states.
-Intuitively, the QMIP asks the following question.
-For a given quantum system, if we demand that certain collections of subsystems are independent while all others manifest some correlation, is there a density matrix whose marginals satisfy all these demands?
-As mentioned above, the independence among subsystems is captured by the vanishing of mutual information, in other words by the saturation of subadditivity.
-Since for a multipartite quantum system there exist multiple instances of subadditivity, and they are not linearly independent, many combinations are obviously meaningless.
-By taking into account these basic restrictions one can then focus on a more meaningful set of possibilities, which are called ``patterns of marginal independence'' (PMIs).
-However most of these PMIs are still non-realizable in quantum mechanics because they violate strong subadditivity.
-The goal of the present work is to explore in more detail the structure of the set of PMIs which are instead allowed by strong subadditivity.
-While the application to holography is our main motivation, we will follow \cite{Hernandez-Cuenca:2019jpv} and keep the discussion general.
+Intuitively, the QMIP asks the following question: For a given multipartite quantum system, if we demand that certain collections of subsystems are independent while \textit{all} others manifest some correlation, is there a density matrix whose marginals satisfy these demands?
+An arbitrary choice of such demands was defined in \cite{Hernandez-Cuenca:2019jpv} as a ``pattern of marginal independence'' (PMI), so the QMIP asks which PMIs can be realized by arbitrary quantum states.